isabella232/media-services-content-protection-azure-ad/README.md

 **A:** All major browsers of recent versions: MS Edge, Chrome, Firefox, Opera, Safari.
 Different browsers support different DRM through EME, and you can only test the supported DRM in a browser.
 On Safari, you should use Redirect mode since it does not support popups.

-> [!NOTE]
+**NOTE**

-> IE11 on Windows 10 is not supported, for the following two reasons, both can be corrected if needed:
+IE11 on Windows 10 is not supported, for the following two reasons, both can be corrected if needed:
-> 1. ES 6 javascript is used in the SPA app and IE11 does not support ES 6;
+ 1. ES 6 javascript is used in the SPA app and IE11 does not support ES 6;
-> 1. IE11 polypill for @azure/msal-browser SDK is not used in the SPA.
+ 1. IE11 polypill for @azure/msal-browser SDK is not used in the SPA.

 **Q: Does it make any difference to this sample if the AMS streaming endpoint has CDN enabled or disabled?**